-SA Objectives Assumptions In the absence of yields and in view of the end use of the site an assessment would take place at detailed design stage all sites will be scored as having a neutral effect.
-Therefore in relation to Site Specific Question 3 All sites will be scored has having a Neutral effect (N).
-7. To reduce, manage and adapt to the impacts of All types of Site Options climate change.
+SA Object tives Assumptions In the absence of yields and in view of the end use of the site an assessment would take place at detailed design stage all sites will be scored as having a neutral effect.
+Therefore in relation to Site Specific Question 3 All sites will be scored has having a Neutral effect (N). o reduce, manage and dapt to the impacts of All types of Site Options С limate change.
 Site Specific Question 1, 2, and 3 The effect on new development on the Sustainability Objective will depend to a large extend on options taken at detailed design.
 Therefore the following assumption will be made in relation to Site Specific Questions 1, 2 and 3.
 All sites that are considered to have a Neutral (N) effect.
-8. To minimise waste and increase the reuse and All types of Site Options recycling of waste materials.
-Site Specific Question 1 materials.
+8. T o minimise waste and All types of Site Options ncrease the reuse and ecycling of waste Site Specific Question 1 n naterials.
 This will depend largely on behaviour patterns combined with the detailed design of the development.
 Therefore the following assumption will be made in relation to Site Specific Question 1.
 All sites that are considered to have a Neutral (N) effect.
-Site Specific Question 2 and 3 It is possible that previously developed land may offer opportunities for the reuse of materials and buildings as part of the development.
+Site Specific Overtion 2 and 2 Site Specific Question 2 and 3 It is possible that previously developed land may offer opportunities for the reuse of materials and buildings as part of the development.
 Therefore the following assumption will be made in relation to Site Specific Question 2 and 3.

-SA Obje ectives Assumptions All sites that are mainly or entirely on brownfield land will have a minor positive effect (+) All other sites will record a Neutral (N) effect.
-Seek to improve air, soil and water quality.
-All types of Site Options , , Site Specific Question 1 The effects of development on water quality will depend on the capacity of the relevant sewage treatment works t accommodate the impact of the new development, the level/extent of the effect cannot be assessed at this point However, which water Source Protection Zone the site falls within can be established and a level of effect assumed.
+SA Objectiv es Assumptions All sites that are mainly or entirely on brownfield land will have a minor positive effect (+) All other sites will record a Neutral (N) effect. ek to improve air, soil I water quality.
+All types of Site Options , , Site Specific Question 1 The effects of development on water quality will depend on the capacity of the relevant sewage treatment works to accommodate the impact of the new development, the level/extent of the effect cannot be assessed at this point.
+However, which water Source Protection Zone the site falls within can be established and a level of effect assumed.
 Therefore the following assumption will be made in relation to Specific Question 1 Sites that are within Source Protection Zone 1 could have a significant negative () effect on water quality.
 Sites that are within Source Protection Zone 2 or 3 could have a minor negative (-) effect on water quality.
 Sites that are not within a Source Protection Zone are likely to have a neutral (N) effect on water quality.
-The River Mease is designated as a Special Area of Conservation under the Habitats Regulations part of which fal within Lichfield District.
-Site Specific Question 2 Therefore the following assumptions will be made in relation to Site Specific Question 2 Those sites that are located partly or wholly within the catchment of the River Mease SAC could have significant negative () effect in water quality.
+The River Mease is designated as a Special Area of Conservation under the Habitats Regulations part of which falls within Lichfield District.
+Site Specific Question 2 Therefore the following assumptions will be made in relation to Site Specific Question 2 Those sites that are located partly or wholly within the catchment of the River Mease SAC could have a significant negative () effect in water quality.
 All other sites will record a Neutral (N) effect.
-Site Specific Question 3 Within Lichfield District there are two Air Quality Management Zone designated (A5 Muckley Corner and A38 Wa Island to Alrewas).
-Site that are within one of the Air Quality Management Areas (AQMAs) in the District could increas levels of air pollution in those areas as a result of increase vehicle traffic.
+Site Specific Question 3 Within Lichfield District there are two Air Quality Management Zone designated (A5 Muckley Corner and A38 Wall Island to Alrewas).
+Site that are within one of the Air Quality Management Areas (AQMAs) in the District could increase levels of air pollution in those areas as a result of increase vehicle traffic.